What is the Functional Medicine approach? Reflections on my journey to health

 My functional MD, ran a test for my DHEA level, which was completely depleted (DHEA is what creates new Cortisol), she added a DHEA spray to my daily routine, increased my selenium, also good for my thyroid, had me work on my stress with exercise and breathing.
 The result?: my cortisol is now creeping back into normal range.

 - My health history made my functional md question my level of toxic metals in my body.
 We tested.
 I was loaded with lead, mercury, copper, cadmium, arsenic, and more.
 Before we attempted to detox the heavy metals we looked at my ability to Methylate.
 From testing, we discovered I have two genetic anomalies to methylation, so knowing that my body doesn’t detox easily, we worked on improving the methylation process, detoxed my liver, increased my vitamin B 12 , had me remove my amalgam fillings at an environmental dentist, and now we are detoxing the metals out of my body.
+I take large amounts of folate now, to help my body methylate.

 This was never even noticed or questioned by my conventional MD.

 - We ran the 23 and me genetic test.
 Most people do it to find genealogy; we did it for DNA information.
 Knowing that you have weirdness’s in your DNA, doesn’t mean that you are going to get all that stuff.
 It does however raise markers to be aware of.
 So, the first new thing that was obvious is that I still have high elevated estrogen in my body even though I am well into menopause.
+So now I take NAc and SAMe to balance that out.

 My journey continues, and I am sure that we will make other fascinating discoveries about my body as I follow my path.
 Without my functional MD, I would still be miserable in my body, my health would be deteriorating, and I would have little or no hope.
 Instead now, I want to help others make lifestyle changes that will help them either avoid disease, and increase their wellness in the course of their lives.

 My blood pressure has come under control, but my diabetes and weight are still challenging.
 I do understand now though, that until my entire body works in tandem, it will be difficult to fix these issues.
 One system at a time, we are moving towards solutions.
+(We discovered I am loaded with toxic mold, causing pain and probably my essential tremor and some of my cognative issues.)

 Functional medicine literally saved my life.